Dialect levelling: In New Zealand English

 Rudimentary levelling in New Zealand English occurred around 1860, the result of contact between adult speakers of different regional and social varieties and the accommodation that was required from the speakers in face-to-face interaction.
 Settlements attracted people from all walks of life and created highly-diverse linguistic variation, but there were still families that lived in almost total isolation.
 Thus, the children did not gain the dialect of their peers, as was normally expected, but instead maintained the dialect of their parents.
 Speakers who grow up in that type of situation are more likely to demonstrate intra-individual variability than speakers whose main source of influence is their peers.
 When the emerging dialect stabilises, it is the result of a focusing process, which allowed for a very small amount of regional variation.

 New Zealand English is largely based around the typology and forms of southeastern England because of the levelling out of demographic minority dialect forms.
 Trudgill (1986) suggests that situations that involve transplantation and contact between mutually-intelligible dialects lead to the development of new dialects by focusing on specific qualities from the variants of the different dialects and reducing them until only one feature remains from each variable.
 The process may take an extended length of time.
 Reduction then takes place as the result of group accommodation between speakers in face-to-face interaction.
-Accommodation may also lead to the development of interdialectal forms, forms that are not present in contributing dialects but may be the result of hyperadaption.
+Accommodation may also lead to the development of interdialectal forms, forms that are not present in contributing dialects but may be the result of hyperadaptation.